 A breast ultrasound can be used to determine whether a breast lump is solid or filled with fluid.
 However, like thermography, this method is not a good screening tool for breast cancer due to the increased likelihood of false positive and false negative results.
 According to Johns Hopkins Medicine, a breast ultrasound is not recommended as a stand-alone cancer screening method as is does not always detect early signs of cancer, such as microcalcifications (tiny calcium deposits).
 While an ultrasound does not replace the need for a mammogram, it can often be used in conjunction with a mammogram to further test abnormalities.

 There are pros and cons to each screening method outlined above.
 When considering which option to use, your doctor can help you determine the best one for you based on your medical history.
-For more information on mammography screenings, read our fact sheet.
+For more information on mammography screenings, read our consumer health information.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.

 The continued availability of external resources is outside of the NWHN’s control.
 If the link you are looking for is broken, contact us at email@example.com to request more current citation information.